vmware-archive/kubeless/README.md

 `kubeless` is a proof of concept to develop a serverless framework for Kubernetes.

-They are other solutions, like [fission](http://fission.io) form Platform9, [funktion](https://github.com/fabric8io/funktion) from Fabric8.
+There are other solutions, like [fission](http://fission.io) form Platform9, [funktion](https://github.com/fabric8io/funktion) from Fabric8.
 There is also an incubating project at the ASF: [OpenWhisk](https://github.com/openwhisk/openwhisk).

 Kubeless stands out as we use a ThirdPartyResource to be able to create functions as custom resources.
-We then run an in-cluster controller that watches these custome resources and launches _runtimes_ on-demand.
+We then run an in-cluster controller that watches these custom resources and launches _runtimes_ on-demand.
 These runtimes, dynamically inject the functions and make them available over HTTP or via a PubSub mechanism.

 For PubSub we use [Kafka](https://kafka.apache.org).
 Currently we start Kafka and Zookeeper in a non-persistent setup.
 With `kubeless` you can create topics, and publish events that get consumed by the runtime.